-1. REPORTING ENTITY
+NOTE 1 - REPORTING ENTITY

 The constitution and laws of the State of Ohio establish the rights and privileges of the Miami Valley Fire District, Montgomery County, (the District), as a body politic and corporate.
 An agreement between the City of Miamisburg and Miami Township established the entity over a five-year period beginning May 30, 2012.
-The agreement between these entities establishing the District can then be renewed or the entities can agree to dissolve the District according to the provisions of the agreement.
+On April 12, 2017, the City and Township executed a Successor Comprehensive Agreement for the Provision of Fire Protection and Emergency Medical Services to make the district permanent as prescribed in the 2012 agreement.

 A five-member Board of Trustees governs the District.
 The City and the Township each appoint two of the trustees, with the remaining appointment made by the four members appointed by the City and the Township.
+The District provides fire protection and rescue services within the District and by contract to areas outside the District.